-- Actonel with Calcium should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.
-Actonel with Calcium is not approved for use in children.
+- Actonel with Calcium is not approved for use in children.
+Talk with the doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Actonel with Calcium while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Actonel with Calcium.

 Possible side effects of Actonel with Calcium:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: